TV Meteorologist

 Did you wanted to be a meteorologist as a kid?
 Were you drawn by seeing the weatherman on TV or did you dream about chasing storms and tornadoes?

-Asked by Ladyoasis over 5 years ago
+Asked by Ladyoasis almost 6 years ago

 My interest in the sky didn’t really develop until I was in my 20s.
 Don’t think I really knew that meteorology was a possible career when I was a kid.
 A lesson for parents and those around kids to watch for interests and feed them.
 Thanks for asking.